Volvo XC60 SUV (2017 - ) review

 - Some rivals are comfier

 How good does it look?

-The latest XC60 isn’t a huge stylistic departure from the car it replaces – it’s quite difficult to tell the difference from the back due to those familiar kinked rear lights – but despite the same-same looks, every single panel is new.
-Sharp lines, an imposing grille, funky looking Thor’s hammer LED running lights and graceful proportions all conspire to make sure the XC60 stands out from the plethora of SUVs that dominate our roads.
+The XC60's sharp lines, an imposing grille, funky looking Thor’s hammer LED running lights and graceful proportions all conspire to make sure it stands out from the plethora of SUVs that dominate our roads.
 There’ll be little argument that it looks every inch the premium off-roader.

 What's the interior like?

 You’ll go a long way to find a more tastefully designed interior than that found in the XC60.
 While the dashboard has a sophisticated look and feel, thanks to swooping gloss panels set against warm wood veneers and leather finishes, the satin chrome air-vent controls and sparkling starter and drive mode controllers add just the right amount of bling to proceedings.
 The centre of the dashboard is dominated by a large infotainment screen, and although – like all touch-screens – it’s prone to looking quite shabby when it inevitably ends up covered in greasy fingerprints, it does at least feature large fonts and easy-to-hit menus, so it’s a simple device to engage with when driving.

 Seat quality has always been a Volvo USP, and those in the XC60 don’t disappoint.
 As well as looking fantastic, thanks to precision stitching, fine grade leathers, elegant, swan-necked head restraints and a neat Swedish flag design embellishment, they also provide superb comfort and excellent side support.